 It was an era of rigid enforcement of Blue Laws - statutes preventing business or entertainments on the traditional Sabbath day.
 The early Reading Symphony organizers were brought before the Mayor, where they were chastised for their irreverent symphonic activities.
 It was only after the early members of the Reading Symphony invited the Mayor to a patriotic concert - and provided a generous collection of free passes for his entourage - that the group could proceed unencumbered by statute.

 Fahrbach was the Reading Symphony Orchestra's first music director, leading the group for ten years.
 He was succeeded by a number of eminent musicians, including Saul Caston, Alexander Hilsberg, and Hans Kindler, all alumni of the legendary Philadelphia Orchestra during Leopold Stokowski's reign.
 Louis Vyner followed preceding the remarkable thirty year tenure of Sidney Rothstein.
-A national search of nearly three hundred conductors brought the RSO Andrew Constantine now in his ninth year leading the orchestra.
+A national search of nearly three hundred conductors brought the RSO Andrew Constantine now in his tenth year leading the orchestra.

-Today the Reading Symphony Orchestra looks toward its one hundred third season as one of the longest continuously-operating symphonies in the United States.
+Today the Reading Symphony Orchestra looks toward its one hundred fourth season as one of the longest continuously-operating symphonies in the United States.
 For a complete overview of the orchestra's performance history, visit the orchestra's archives.